AriEncarnacion/youtube-trivia/README.md

 # YoutubeTrivia - [Live Here! :)](https://youtube-trivia.vercel.app/)
 A relatively simple app that creates a quiz for a user and grades it using OpenAI API.
 This is basically a feature set clone of https://www.fastquiz.app/.

-If you're curious about any of the implementation in this app, feel free to reach out to me at my [LinkedIn](https://www.linkedin.com/in/ariel-encarnacion/) (:
+If you're curious about any of the implementation in this app, feel free to reach out to me at my [LinkedIn](https://www.linkedin.com/in/ariel-encarnacion/)! (:

 ### Improvements compared to fastquiz:
+* FastQuiz isn't mobile friendly
+  * YoutubeTrivia is!
 * FastQuiz allows the user to respond in a chat box, but it makes the interface buggy and messy.
 Use for the chatbox UI is unclear.
   * YoutubeTrivia provides no chatbox.
 All AI API calls are made purely in the backend.
 This keeps UX clear and intuitive.
 * FastQuiz frequently returns multiple choice questions with no correct answers.